PrefectHQ/prefect/docs/tutorials/deployments.md

 Now that you have a `leo_flow.py` flow definition and a `leo_deployment.py` deployment specification, you can use the Prefect CLI to create the deployment.

-Use the `prefect deployment create` command to create the deployment with the Orion server, specifying the name of the file that contains the deployment specification:
+Use the `prefect deployment create` command to create the deployment on the Prefect server, specifying the name of the file that contains the deployment specification:

 <div class="termy">
 ```